 I don’t buy it in advance.
 I’m only going for two days skiing and the only savings to be had are if I go up after 11am or after 1pm.
 Both of these are possibilities if the weather is inclement or we have an accidental late night.
 I do have an old pass that I will take this weekend though, so if I do decide to race up the mountain for first lifts and beat the queues I can re-charge my lift pass on-line before leaving the house in the morning.

 If you’re going to ski for more than a couple of days, have a quick look to see if there are any discounts for booking online in advance.
-You’ll find all the links in our resort guides’ On the piste sections.
+You’ll find all the links in our resort guides’ Skiing and snowboarding sections.

 Step 6.
 Wait, don’t forget insurance